The Environmental Fellows Program has the following components:

 Funding

-Accepted students will receive a base stipend of $13,000 paid in regular disbursements throughout the summer, as well as a small travel award for travel required as part of the fellowship.
+Accepted students will receive a base stipend of $15,000 paid in regular disbursements throughout the summer, as well $1,500 - $2,500 in supplementary funds for travel, equipment, attire, etc. as required for their fellowship.

 Program Expectations